rns350/Post-Correspondence/README.md

 D2 = "ac/ba".
 D3 = "bb/b".
 D4 = "ac/cb".
-Then the sequence D3, D2, D1, D4, D3 spells out the string ``bbaccacbb'' both on the top and on the bottom.
+Then the sequence D3, D2, D1, D4, D3 spells out the string `bbaccacbb` both on the top and on the bottom.

 The Post correspondence problem is, surpringly, only semi-decidable.
 If there is an answer then, obviously, one can find it by exhaustive search; however, there is no algorithm that always terminates and that always answers correctly whether or not an instance of the problem has a solution.
 The problem can be characterized in terms of the following state space: